-The net proceeds from the sale of the Bonds, after deduction of the Dealer Managers' compensation and the net expenses payable by the Republic will be approximately U.S.\$2,992,500,000.
-The Republic will use the net proceeds from the sale of the Bonds for general budgetary purposes for its 2010 fiscal year and for the management of the Republic's debt portfolio, including debt repurchases, the extension of the Republic's maturity profile and the financing of maturities of existing debt.
+The net proceeds from the sale of the Bonds, after deduction of the Dealer Managers' commissions and the net expenses payable by the Republic (which are estimated to be U.S.\$3,993,540), will be approximately U.S.\$4,987,932,460.
+The Republic will use the net proceeds from the sale of the Bonds for financing projects as well as current expenditures of public sector agencies and entities, and for liability management transactions with respect to public debt.